Population Action International: Reproductive-health supplies

-Climate change

-PAI's climate-change initiative examines and assesses the relationships among population, gender and climate change.
-The goals of the initiative are to strengthen the understanding of the influence of population on greenhouse gas emissions; demonstrate how demographic variables relate to climate change vulnerability, and expand the concept of climate change resilience by highlighting gender, fertility, and reproductive-health dimensions.
-PAI partners with climate-focused organizations, including the Joint Global Change Research Institute and the National Center for Atmospheric Research.

 Youth

 PAI's youth initiative works to highlight the sexual and reproductive-health and -rights needs of young people in the U.S. and abroad through the youth-led Young People's Initiative (YPI).
 The YPI aims to reach diverse audiences to promote improved sexual reproductive health and rights outcomes for young people.
 Goals and activities of the young people's work group include funding to youth-led initiatives in developing countries and U.S university tours and documentary presentations.

 Publications and documentaries

 PAI publishes annual reports that provide an overview of the programs, research, accomplishments, finances, and future goals that the organization has undertaken the previous fiscal year.
 PAI also has financed and sponsored several documentaries centering on key population issues such as gender relations, HIV/AIDS, family planning and reproductive health.
 They are: